tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Variant Display Button Readability Fix/README.md

   fix.html][2]** to Store Settings > Advanced > Page Header Code Injection for the store page.
 Please see [Per-page code injection][3].

+## Note

+This effect effect doesn't cover all button style configurations.
+It is best suited to Secondary buttons with the following general style settings.

+  * no fill

+  * outline is 1px or more

 ## Demo

 You can see a [demo of this effect here][4].